-Dum Aloo made UP style was a favourite at my home.
+Dum Aloo recipe made UP style was a favourite at my home.
 There was a special Dum aloo spice mix that dad used to bring from Allahabad which was really delicious.
 But in its absence mum made do with garam masala.
-This recipe is simple comfort, home food and a bit different from the famous Kashmiri Dum Aloo.
+This recipe is simple comfort, home food and is only slightly different from the famous Kashmiri Dum Aloo recipe.

 - 1 cup thick curd or yoghurt